 TOLLS IN SWITZERLAND

 In Switzerland, you will need a toll sticker for the motorways.
-Though the most scenic roads in Switzerland are actually off the motorways, you usually land up driving on them at some point.
+Though the most scenic roads in Switzerland are actually off the motorways, you usually end up driving on them at some point.
 I suggest getting a sticker, especially if you road

 If you rent a car, it will most likely already have a sticker.